 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to morphine, other pain medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to tetanus toxoid, vaccines, latex, thimerosal, aluminium, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant